 ACT scores are an important part of a student’s college application.
-While ACT scores aren’t the sole determinant of admission, one of their important functions is to verify that a student has actually acquired the knowledge that has helped them earn their grades in school.
+While they are not the sole determinant of admission, one of their important functions is to verify that a student has actually acquired the knowledge that has helped them earn their grades in school.

-Using the percentiles from an ACT, Inc. publication, we can see that the average section scores are as follows:
+Using the percentiles from this ACT percentile chart, we can see that the average section scores are as follows:

 Therefore, the average ACT composite score is 20.

-Based on a student’s GPA, I would expect the following ACT composite score after ACT prep…
+Based on a student’s GPA, I would expect his or her score to fall within the following ACT composite score range after ACT prep.

 Using a student’s English class performance as a guide, here’s what I would expect from the English and Reading sections...

 - Strong (A’s and high B’s) Honors/AP Students + Strong Readers: 28 - 36

 - Strong (A’s and high B’s) Students in Regular English/B-Level Honors/AP Students: 26 - 32

 - B Students in Regular English/C-Level Honors/AP Students: 22 - 26

 On the Math and Science side, once a student has taken Algebra 2, I would expect the scores to come out as follows...